jstiefel/jstiefel/README.md

 <details>
   <summary><b>cad-percept - Precise robot localization in architectural 3D plans</b></summary>
   <br />
-  I contributed to this project by implementing algorithms for precise robot localization (SLAM) in inaccurate building models and the detection of building deviations between real-time data and mesh models.
-The pipeline uses the available 3D LiDAR point cloud data of a mobile robotic platform.
-The new method consistently outperforms the traditional ICP-based alignment, reducing localization errors by at least 30%.
+  In this project, my contributions centered on implementing cutting-edge algorithms for precise robot localization (SLAM) within imperfect building models, as well as detecting discrepancies between real-time data and mesh models.
+Leveraging 3D LiDAR point cloud data from a mobile robotic platform, our pipeline significantly surpassed traditional ICP-based alignment methods, consistently reducing localization errors by a minimum of 30%.
   <br />
   <br />
-  Special thanks goes to my talented supervisors @gawela and @hermannsblum for sharing their knowledge!
+  I extend my heartfelt gratitude to my accomplished supervisors, @gawela and @hermannsblum, whose invaluable guidance and expertise were instrumental in shaping this endeavor.
   <br />
   <br />